What We Do

 - Strengthen and increase membership in Monthly Meetings.

 Provided is a list of recent grants to better understand the size and scope of projects that the Membership Development Granting Group has supported in the past.
+The group is currently only making grants of up to $1,000.

 Who We Are